| | | | |

 • In a nonreactive 3 quart pan combine the sugar (1cup and 3/4cup), water (1/2cup).

 • Stir with a wooden spoon.
-Cover the pot and heat sugar and water on low heat until sugar is completely dissolved.
+Cover the pot, heat sugar, and water on low heat until sugar is completely dissolved.
 3-5 minutes.

-• Remove the lid, swirl the pan to see if all of the sugar is dissolved.
-Once sugar is dissolved increase the heat to medium and bring sugar syrup to a simmer.
-DO NOT STIR after mixers simmers.
-Mixture will appear cloudy at first.
+• Remove the lid, swirl the pan to see if all the sugar is dissolved.
+Once the sugar is dissolved, increase the heat to medium and bring the sugar syrup to a simmer.
+DO NOT STIR.
+The mixture will appear cloudy at first.
 It will clear up as it starts to boil.

-Mixture will be thin.
-Pour it into a heat proof dish and let cool slightly, about 20 minutes, Then stir in Vanilla Bean Paste (1tsp).
+The mixture will be thin.
+Pour it into a heatproof dish and let cool slightly, about 20-30 minutes, Then stir in Vanilla Bean Paste (1 teaspoon).
 Flavor with other flavoring as desired.
-Use seas salt, coffee, maple, pecans etc.
+Use sea salt, coffee, maple, and pecan flavoring sparingly.

 • DON'T BE TEMPTED TO TASTE CARAMEL SAUCE BEFORE IT COOLS.
-MIXTURE IS VERY HOT.
+THE MIXTURE IS EXTREMELY HOT.

 Notes

-• Make sure sides of the pan are clean, with no sugar spot clinging to them.
+3. Make sure the sides of the pan are clean, with no sugar spots clinging to them.
 Use a pastry brush dipped in water to wash down the sides of the pan.

-• Or use steam/condensation method.
+4. Or use the steam/condensation method.
 I employ the stem method twice during the caramel sauce cooking process.

-• Corn Syrup – add 3 tbsp into the pan with sugar and water.
+1. Corn Syrup – add 3 tablespoons into the pan with sugar and water, then heat the mixture to dissolve sugar.

-• Invert Sugar Syrup – great substitute for corn syrup.
-If using – use 3 tbsp in this recipe.
-Add it into the pan with sugar and water, then continue with the recipe as written.
+2. Invert Sugar Syrup – an excellent substitute for corn syrup.
+If using – use 3 tablespoons in this recipe.
+Add it to the pan with sugar and water, then continue with the recipe as written.

-• Acid – cream of tartar, citric acid, lemon juice – these can also help fight crystallization.
-Use tiny amounts only.
+3. Acid – the cream of tartar can also help fight crystallization.
+You can only use small amounts.
 As too much of it can affect the caramel taste.
-Use a pinch only.
+Use only a pinch.
+You need to add it to the pot at the very beginning.

-CAN I USE IT TO MAKE CAKE DRIPS?
+• CAN I USE IT TO MAKE CAKE DRIPS?
+Absolutely.

 This post was originally published on March 7th, 2011.
 On September 26th, 2019 I updated this post with new step by step photos, written text and a video.